krithi575/netflix-subscription-forecasting/README.md

-# 📈 Netflix Subscriptions Forecasting

-This project focuses on analyzing and forecasting Netflix subscription trends using time series analysis.
-It utilizes a dataset of daily subscription counts and performs decomposition, visualization, and forecasting to understand growth patterns and seasonal effects.

----

-## Project Overview
 To analyze the historical Netflix subscription data and build a forecasting model that can predict future subscriptions using statistical and machine learning techniques.

 ---